Doneraile Court: History

-The present house was constructed in its place in the late 1600s, utilising some of the stonework of the old castle.
-It was extensively remodelled and the current facade added in 1725 by architect Isaac Rothery.
-Over the years various extensions were added such as an octagonal kitchen and game store built in 1869.
-A dining room built at the same time and a nine bay Gothic Revival style conservatory built in 1825 have since been demolished.
+Construction on the present house commenced in the 1640s, utilising some of the stonework of the old castle.
+It was extensively rebuilt and extended and the current facade added circa 1730 likely by the architects John (died 1736) and his son Isaac Rothery.

+Various extensions and remodelling works were undertaken in the 19th century.
+For example, an octagonal kitchen and game store were built in 1869.
+A dining room (built at the same time) and a nine bay Gothic Revival style conservatory (built in 1825) have since been demolished.
 Other improvements within the estate included cottages, lodges, farm buildings and stables.
 The St. Leger family owned and bred horses for hunting and racing on the estate.